 Real Talk Thursdays: All WSU Students

 Real Talk Thursdays are 30-minute workshops where mental health professionals cover different wellness topics every week.
 These sessions are free and open to WSU students from all campuses.
-Check out our Spring 2021 lineup:
+We’ve wrapped up Spring 2021 sessions but check back next semester for more.
+In the meantime, check out our YouTube channel for recordings of past sessions.

 Coping with COVID is designed to teach students coping skills, how to seek help if needed, and how to provide support to others who may be in distress.
-This workshop is available for groups by request.
-Look for this workshop to return as a weekly series in spring semester!
+This workshop will return at a later date.
+Check back for details!
+Also, inquire about a private training for your group.

 Tips and Resources from our CAPS Counselors in Cougar Health Services: